drnasin/mysql-pdo-secure-session-handler/README.md

     - **initialisation vector (iv)** - generated for every session as a string of (pseudo)bytes, length is in colleration with\
                                        cipher mode used (AES = 128 bits = 16 bytes -> meaning: generated "iv" has to be 16 bytes long)

-When s session is being generated an initialisation vector for that session is also generated (you can think of it as a 'per session' encryption key).

 ### Database
 .sql file (mysql diallect) is provided.